 COST OF YOUR SELF GUIDED TOUR

 The largest part of your self guided tour will be airfare.
 You can control this by traveling during the “low” season.
 I recommend Oct/Nov to take advantage of the cooler temperatures also.
 A published airfare from Chicago would be about $1250 round trip.
 (CHECK MY AIRFARE GUIDE).
 The real saving will be in planning your own in-country transportation and hotel arrangements.
-You can fly to Danang from Saigon for $75 and take an open tour style bus back to Saigon for $25.
+You can fly to Danang from Saigon for $75 and take an open tour style bus back to Saigon for about $25.
 Trains are cheap and comfortable.
-Hotels – I stay in family-run tourist hotels in Saigon for $10 a nite, less out of town.
+Hotels – I stay in family-run tourist hotels in Saigon for $15 a nite (Nov 2016)($18 a couple), less out of town.
 (CHECK MY HOTELS PAGE) Add food.
 This is “rock bottom” – $400 for 14 days or $28-$30 a day.
 Cheaper if you’re sharing a room.
 Plus a couple local tours.

 ITINERARY ON AN ORGANIZED TOUR

 This is the “biggie” after AIRFARE COST.
 They take care of everything.
 You have to leave home according to their plan, even if you take a “land only” tour.
 You have to travel according to their schedule.
 “Go where they want to go, Do what they want to do.”
 You will have some free time but…..

 You have to take care of this yourself.
 Get a good travel guide and a map.
 Locate the places you want to see.
 Are they close to major towns?
 You might have to look into local ground transportation.
 If there’s a road going there do like I did.
 Hire a guide on a motorbike for $7 a day (I was born in ’46) and have him run you out there.
 The staff at your hotel can get you any kind of transportation you want.